SanthoshRaju91/fullstack-lookup/README.md

 <b> async / await </b> - Javscript which it is asynchronous in nature, you would come around various API which are promised.

-So resolve them you would normally use `.then()`.
-But what if your need perform another async operation on the fetch results like
+So to resolve them you would normally use `.then()`.
+But what if you need to perform another async operation on the fetched results like

 ```javascript